rrwick/Bacsort/README.md

 * Producing clean sets of genome assemblies for species-level analyses.
 E.g. if you wanted to analyse the pan-genome of _Citrobacter braakii_, you would want all _C. braakii_ genomes and nothing but _C. braakii_ genomes.
 Bacsort can help with that!
 * Producing curated species labels for the purpose of classifying new genomes.
 Bacsort can help you build better [Centrifuge](http://www.ccb.jhu.edu/software/centrifuge/) and [Kraken](http://ccb.jhu.edu/software/kraken/) databases (details below [here](#using-bacsort-with-centrifuge) and [here](#using-bacsort-with-kraken)).
+* Delineate species boundaries and make/refine species definitions.
 * Finding unnamed species in public genomes.
 For example, [what](https://www.ncbi.nlm.nih.gov/assembly/GCF_002918535.1/) [are](https://www.ncbi.nlm.nih.gov/assembly/GCF_002918555.1/) [these](https://www.ncbi.nlm.nih.gov/assembly/GCF_002918935.1/) [genomes](https://www.ncbi.nlm.nih.gov/assembly/GCF_002919495.1/)?
 While they are labelled as _Citrobacter amalonaticus_, organising _Citrobacter_ assemblies with Bacsort shows them to be a new species of _Citrobacter_, waiting for a name!
-* Analyses of larger-scale phylogenetic structure, e.g. trees of whole families or orders.
-* Submitting revisions to RefSeq, and helping to improve the consistency of species names.
+* Submitting revisions to RefSeq, helping to improve that collection's taxonomic consistency.